 * Old Cromwell Town - in 1993 the old town was flooded with the creation of the Clyde Dam.
 Prior to the flooding, several historic building were dismantled and then reassembled on a site overlooking the dam.
 Today you can wander around these historic buildings and get a feel for what life was like in the 1800's.

 * Walk, cycle or horse ride the Central Otago Rail Trail.
 This 150 kilometre long stretch of the old Clyde to Middlemarch railway line is now a popular attraction for people wanting to experience the Central Otago landscape.
 The trail is in six sections, and passes through tunnels and over viaducts.
 Perhaps the most popular section is from Lauder to Oturehua, covering 23 kilometres, and passing through several tunnels and a long bridge over the Manuherikia River.
-Click the following link for more information on the
+Click the following link to visit the official site for the Rail Trail.

 * The Goldfields Mining Centre, located on Kawarau Gorge near Cromwell, is a historic gold mining site protected by the Department of Conservation.
 This is a great place for all the family (you can even pan for gold) and is a real eye opener, showing how tough it must have been for the early settlers.
 You will see mine shafts and tunnels, the stamper battery used to crush rock, and the chinese village, home to the original chinese miners.